halliwellb/reading-notes/201-notes/class12.md

 ## JavaScript Canvas

-1. Cavas allows you to draw 2D graphics and animations using JavaScript.
+1. Canvas allows you to draw 2D graphics and animations using JavaScript.

 2. The closing `</canvas>` tag tells the browser to show the content as a fallback if the browser doesn't support the `<canvas>` element.